Posted by Alison Arthur and Tiffany Taylor on 19 Nov 2021

-This is also the time of year when consumers might need more flexibility when it comes to directing their dollars.
+This is also the time of year when consumers might need more flexibility when it comes to directing their dollars—especially in light of recovery from the economic uncertainties of the past year.
 For example, funds that are earmarked for loan payments might be useful to help make holiday-related purchases.
-In these examples, some customers might want to take advantage of a skip-a-payment option for their bill payments.
+In these situations, some customers might want to take advantage of a skip-a-payment option for their bill payments.

 What is skip-a-payment?